siruguri/railsschool-catchup-ruby/level1/v2/course_content/object_oriented.md

 specific piece of data, and it operates on the piece of data it's attached to, or owned by.

+Remember we said that methods take arguments or inputs.
+In OO, all methods receive at least one argument, which is the object that the method is attached to.
+You can supply more arguments using the usual notation as well, but either way, the object is available to the method.

 ## You've Got A Type

 The other main idea in OO is that any piece of data has a type, which